corrode/.github/profile/README.md

 <img src="/profile/gh-hero.png" alt="Corrode Rust Consulting" />
 </a>

+# About corrode

-We are a German-based consulting company focused on Rust projects.
+We are a Rust consulting company based in Germany that puts **people first**.

 We can help you with:

 - Training